-Lauren Speeth, DMin, founded NHM Ministrants after becoming fascinated by eMinistry during her religious studies, which she began at the Graduate Theogical Union in Berkeley and completed at Bakke Graduate University in Seattle, Washington in 2011.
+Lauren Speeth, DMin, CCH, founded NHM Ministrants after becoming fascinated by eMinistry during her religious studies, which she began at the Graduate Theogical Union in Berkeley and completed at Bakke Graduate University in Seattle, Washington in 2011.
 An interfaith chaplaincy CPE program she undertook at Stanford Hospital and Clinics further honed her vision to equip those interested to follow a healers’ path.
-A Baptist minister, Speeth is also a filmmaker, educator, and entrepreneur.
+A Baptist minister and Certified Classical Homeopath, Speeth is also a filmmaker, educator, and entrepreneur.
 With knowledge gained from a lifetime of work in the Silicon Valley, from the startup to the Fortune 50 levels, Speeth founded The Elfenworks Foundation and Elfenworks Productions LLC, leveraging high-tech experience, the power of partnership, and a gift for storytelling to foster creative solutions “on the cutting edge of hope.”
 An External Advisor for The Stanford Center on Poverty and Inequality, she was an architect programmer on their initial website, orchestrating their launch with A Concert for Hope.
 Speeth is also a Lifetime Member of The Board of Councilors at The Carter Center, a Regent Emeritus of Saint Mary’s College of California, and a member of the healing prayer team at Burlingame United Methodist Church.
-For her work, Speeth was named one of 40 Women of Influence by Saint Mary’s College and awarded a Doctor of Law Honoris Causa from Golden Gate University.
+Speeth has been named one of 40 Women of Influence by Saint Mary’s College, and was awarded a Doctor of Law Honoris Causa from Golden Gate University.
 For detailed biography, with graduate work, film and music credits, written publications, and acclaim, see www.elfenworksproductions.com.

 Council of Advisors